UPCOMING EVENTS

 Brewing The Past: A Journey Into History Through Beer and Film

-15 May 2025, Intelligence Forum, Jesus College, University of Cambridge
+15 May 2025, Intellectual Forum, Jesus College, University of Cambridge

 A journey into history through beer and film, screening and panel discussion with Prof Shreepali Patel (film director), historian Dr Susan Flavin (historian), and Mark Burton (biochemist and Brewer) and Chaired by Dr Julian Huppert.